 The employee and manager career interviews lived in two different locations:

-For employees (left), the career interviews can be found on the reflect page.
-Users would have to scroll to the bottom of the page to find their outstanding interviews.
+For employees (left), the career interviews can be found in the career dropdown.
+Users would have to scroll to the bottom of the Reflect page to find their outstanding interviews.

-For managers (right), their team interviews can be found on the team page.
+For managers (right), their team interviews can be found in the team dropdown.

 Me and two other designers conducted usability testing on the tool.
 We spoke with 11 participants (5 employees + 6 managers) in 30 minute sessions.
 Participants were asked to walkthrough various scenarios as they interacted with the live environment.
 I designed the scenarios so that users could point out pain points as they completed the tasks.
 Participants were encouraged to talk aloud throughout the study.